 cuba, NICARAGUA, folkestone

 “My day job took me to Cuba and Nicaragua, but I couldn’t keep away from Folkestone for long.
-I manage a cigar shop in London.
+I used to manage a cigar shop in London.
 Within a year I’d sold my flat there and moved down to rent in Folkestone while I found a place to buy.
 The connections, the high-speed train and motorway, make travelling back to London so convenient that it was such a simple move to make.
 I want to focus more on my photography now, which will be easier to do with the connections I have here.

 “I moved to Folkestone not knowing anyone.
 Then, on social media, I saw a reference to the East Cliff Creatives (ECC) and got in touch with Angus Cameron.
 He and I met for a coffee and I could see how this network of people could be helpful.
 There are so many different people involved in the ECC that it’s great to be able to bounce ideas of people at any given time.”

 “There are so many places in and around the town where you can take a good photo, we’re spoilt!
 The Harbour Arm is a great spot for sunrises; they make a good backdrop to the Lighthouse which is iconic.
 I love The Warren; it’s roughness shows you a completely different side of Folkestone.
 Those old aprons and groynes going out into the sea are quite spectacular.
 The Leas has a lot of potential too.
 I love the way that France pops up every now and then.
 You can get a wall of cloud that makes you feel we’re at the end of the Earth, and then this majestic continent pops up to show you we’re not alone.
 If you want to go a bit further afield then Capel is stunning, and so is Dungeness – what a wilderness!